-In order to receive approval to take the TEXES 160 Pedagogy and Professional Responsibilities Test, the Science of Teaching Reading, 4-8 Content Test, or the EC-6 Core Subjects Test, the candidate must meet the Teacher Education Department's "readiness to test" requirements.
+In order to receive approval to take the TExES 160 Pedagogy and Professional Responsibilities Test, the Science of Teaching Reading, 4-8 Content Test, or the EC-6 Core Subjects Test, the candidate must meet the Teacher Education Department's "readiness to test" requirements.
 Those are:

-- 1. Complete assigned online preparation program (Certify Teacher or 240 Tutoring). - 2.
-Successfully complete the departmental PPR practice examination.
+- 1. Complete assigned online preparation materials, such as Certify Teacher or 240 Tutoring. - 2.
+Successfully complete the departmental practice examination.

-Candidates receiving content certification at the 7-12 level or EC-12th grade level will have their "readiness to test" in their subject area teaching fields determined by their particular departments.
+Candidates receiving content certification at the 7-12 level or EC-12th grade level will have their "readiness to test" in their subject area teaching fields determined by their respective departments.
 TEACHER EDUCATION COUNCIL